kevinz1194/Heart-Transplant-Rankings/README.md

 # Heart-Transplant-Rankings

 Code files corresponding to the 'The Accuracy of Initial US Heart Candidate Rankings'. <br />
-KP wrote the Python and R files. <br />
-KZ tested and updated the code and is currently maintaining the Github. <br />

 Files should be run in this order: